erysdren/TinyGL/README.md

 - GCC (DJGPP)
 - Open Watcom

+Each of these platforms are regularly compiled and tested for errors.

 ## Limitations

 - In the OSTinyGL module, only 16bpp is currently supported.
+- There is a list of not-yet-implemented OpenGL functions in [`include/GL/gl.h`](./include/GL/gl.h)

 ## Todo